chansk/LiquefactionInventory/LiquefactionInventory/Scripts/Readme.txt

 LiqEventsNonLiqCells01.ipynb: Erase 1km buff from 15km buff, then lay fishnet across space between them of 1.5x1.5 km.
 Results in a poly shapefile and a point shapefile (one point at centroid of each polygon).

-LiqEventsNonLiqCellsBufferExtent02.ipynb: Determining X and Y mins and Maxes of buffer extents and place in CSV, which tells us where to place fishnets for both small and large buffers
+LiqEventsNonLiqCellsBufferExtent02.ipynb: Determining X and Y mins and Maxes of buffer extents and place in CSV, which tells us where to place fishnets

-MosaicASTER_02.ipynb:  Alex refa

 MosaicASTER_DEMs.ipynb: